tweag/chainsail-resources/examples/soft-kmeans/README.md

 ### Cluster assignment
 Similarly, the soft Z samples show bimodal distributions.
+Therefore, with Chainsail, we capture the fact that there is a certain probability distribution for *both* component 1 and 2 to have generated each data point.
+This is absent in the soft Z histograms for the single chain, and thus single-chain sampling made us miss out on important information.

 <img alt="Soft_z analysis" src="./images/soft-z_samples_chainsail2.png"/>